Dating Violence

 Risk Factors for Victimization or Perpetration of Teen Dating Violence

 There are various factors that can increase the risk for IPV victimization or perpetration among adolescents, with some overlap between both.
-It’s important to note that although these circumstances or experiences put an individual at higher risk, this does not mean they he or she will experience IPV.
+It’s important to note that although these circumstances or experiences put an individual at higher risk, this does not mean they will experience IPV.
 A combination of individual, relational, community, and societal factors can contribute to IPV victimization or perpetration.
 Some common factors that contribute to victimization include:

 Factors that can lead to perpetration include: